Gexkill/sweng2/RASD/src/index.md

 * We assume that we have to communicate fees even if the clients don't use the sharing option
 * We assume that we have fee for each passenger, the fee depend of passengers number
 * We assume that we have a fixed sharing discount percentage
+* We assume that we have a fixed price per kilometer passenger per

 ##Constrains